 - If the AGA result is less than 5 pCi/L and the uranium result is less than 0.02 mg/L, no more testing or treatment is necessary.
 Retest again in five years.

-- If the uranium result is above 0.02 mg/L, but the AGA result is less than 5 pCi/L, consider treating for uranium.
+- If the uranium result is above 0.02 mg/L, but the AGA result is less than 5 pCi/L, consider treating for uranium (e.g. with reverse osmosis).
 Retest again in five years.

-- If the AGA result is above 5 pCi/L, but the uranium result is less than 0.02 mg/L, consider treating for radium or verify result by testing for radium-226/228.
+- If the AGA result is above 5 pCi/L, but the uranium result is less than 0.02 mg/L, the high AGA level is likely caused by radium.
+Consider treating for radium (e.g. with a water softener), or testing for radium-226/228 to confirm the AGA level is due to radium and not other radioactive particles.
 Retest again in five years.

-- If the AGA result is above 5 pCi/L, and the uranium result is above 0.02 mg/L, consider treating for uranium and radium or verify the radium result by testing for radium-226/228.
+- If the AGA result is above 5 pCi/L, and the uranium result is above 0.02 mg/L, the high AGA level is likely caused by radium.
+Consider treating for uranium (e.g. with reverse osmosis) and radium (e.g. with a water softener) or testing for radium-226/228 to confirm the AGA level is due to radium and not other radioactive particles.
 Retest again in five years.

 Because gross alpha radiation causes cancer, any exposure to it will increase your risk of getting cancer.
 If you would like to lower or eliminate your exposure, consider treating your water for gross alpha radiation, even if it is under the MCL.